-Openings in the cylinder up to 800 mm
+Openings in the cylinder

 Roof structures and roof loads

 The RITA® program distinguishes between roof structures which apply a load to the cylinder only and roof loads which act on the roof.
 Roof loads are entered as surface loads; for roof structures which are specified in N the program enables the number and width of the load application points to be specified and also takes into consideration traffic loads which may act for a short time on the cylinder edge during installation of roof structures.
 It is also possible to consider scaffolding in the calculation.

 Physical accessibility of flat roofs